engellab/DSRP/README.md

 ##### 1. `Clock_ISI_generator()`

-Generates inter-spike intervals (ISIs) using a clock-like mechanism.
+Generates inter-spike intervals (ISIs) using a clock-like mechanism where ISIs are constant.

 ##### 2. `Poisson_ISI_generator()`